dotnet/diagnostics/documentation/design-docs/eventcounters.md

 /* some more fields */
 ```

 Most notable difference is that there is only `Increment`, and the statistical data such as `Min`, `Max`, `Mean`, and `StandardDeviation` no longer makes sense to be reported, so they don't exist.
 The `CounterType` is also reported as `Sum`, which is different from `EventCounter` payloads, which report it as `Mean`.
+An easy way determine whether a counter should be an `IncrementingEventCounter` over `EventCounter` is whether it represents a type of `rate`.
+If the metric being reported is a type of `rate`, it makes more sense for it to be implemented using `IncrementingEventCounter`.

 Note that `IncrementingEventCounter` does not capture the total count over the lifetime of the process. (i.e. how many requests has been served since the process started).
 It only reports the *difference* over the period of the time it reports value.
 When monitoring performance, it is not very interesting to see the aggregate metric over the process' lifetime, since that does not provide any insights about the performance.
 For example, the total number of exceptions thrown since the process started does not indicate anything about the process' state.
 The actual interesting metric is the *rate* of the exception. (i.e. A process throwing 100 exceptions per second and has been running for 10 seconds is probably at a worse state than a process that throws 1 exception per hour and has been running for 5000 hours, even though the *total* exceptions is 1000 for the former and 5000 for the latter.)